elasticpath/elasticpath-dev/docs/studio/Shopify/redirecting-shopify-landing-pages-urls.md

 Studio must be installed on the BYLT Shopify account.

 1. Set up your account.
-2. Once your account is active, contact ? to enable the proxy support tooling for your account.
+2. Once your account is active, contact [Elastic Path Support](https://support.elasticpath.com/hc/en-us) to enable the proxy support tooling for your account.

 ## Rewriting to an external URL